5exceptions-rakeshdiwan/mine-personal/README.md

     ...
 ```
 # Step 3: Add BannerView to the application
-1. To integrate BannerView component in your design, Prefer below snippet.
+1. To integrate the BannerView component in your design, prefer below snippet:
 ```
 <com.appylar.android.sdk.bannerview.BannerView
 	android:id="@+id/bannerView"